 For local businesses looking to market directly to their community, Nextdoor is one of the best Facebook alternatives you can use.

 Think of it as a social network for your neighborhood.
 It's Facebook with all your neighbors.

 Before you start thinking of Jim across the road and write Nextdoor off as a nightmare—stop for a second and think about the direct access you gain to your ideal customer.

-Definitely not your typical social media platform, Ello is one of the best alternatives to Facebook for artists.
+Definitely not your typical social media platform, Ello is one of the best alternatives for artists.

 It's the social networking site for painters, filmmakers, photographers, and other creators.

 Right around the time that Facebook changed its policy to ensure users could only register with their real name, Ello exploded.
-This alternative to Facebook thrives on creativity and allows users to register with whatever name they like.
+This network thrives on creativity and allows users to register with whatever name they like.
 They also don't sell your private data.

 Arguably one of the coolest alternatives to Facebook on this list is Vero.
-Until recently, this social media phenomenon was only available as a mobile app.
+Until recently, this social media phenomenon was available as a mobile-only app for Android and ios devices.
 It has now officially launched for Mac and Windows as well.